 Uterine artery embolization (UAE) is an interventional radiological technique to occlude the arterial supply to the uterus and is performed for various reasons.

-Uterine artery embolisation has been practised for more than 20 years for controlling haemorrhage following delivery / abortion, in ectopic or cervical pregnancy, gestational trophoblastic disease or carcinoma cervix.
+Uterine artery embolization has been practised for more than 20 years for controlling hemorrhage following delivery/abortion, in ectopic or cervical pregnancy, gestational trophoblastic disease or carcinoma of the cervix.

-The technique was first reported as an effective intervention for fibroids in 1995 when Ravina et al noted that several women with symptomatic leiomyomata who underwent UAE as a pre-hysterectomy treatment had significant clinical improvement to an extent that hysterectomy was no longer required.
+The technique was first reported as an effective intervention for fibroids in 1995 when Ravina et al noted that several women with symptomatic leiomyomata who underwent uterine artery embolization as a pre-hysterectomy treatment had significant clinical improvement to an extent that hysterectomy was no longer required.

 It is now estimated that more than 100,000 UAE procedures may have been performed so far for the treatment of fibroids.

 - intramural fibroids